-The principles and supporting materials have been co-developed through an initial research project, sector engagement and involvement with health and social care colleagues, people with lived experience and regulators.
-We've also drawn on best practice and supporting materials from stakeholders with overall direction from the expert reference group and steering group comprising sector partners and led by Deborah Sturdy, Chief Nurse for Adult Social Care in the Department of Health and Social Care.
+The principles and supporting materials were co-developed through an initial research project, sector engagement and involvement with health and social care colleagues, people with lived experience and regulators.
+This was followed by testing and evaluation resulting in this revised May 2024 version.
+We've drawn on best practice and supporting materials from stakeholders with overall direction from the expert reference group and steering group comprising sector partners and led by Deborah Sturdy, Chief Nurse for Adult Social Care in the Department of Health and Social Care.